mahdi-shafiei/STAT-4830/section/1/notes.md

 ```

 A remarkable mathematical theorem states that SVD components minimize this error: no other choice of k components can achieve a smaller error than the first k SVD components.
 This optimality isn't just empirical - mathematicians have proven it rigorously through the Eckart-Young-Mirsky theorem.

-[Should I continue with the rest of the revisions?]

 ## Pattern Importance: The Role of Singular Values